Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 My thanks for the valued assistance of John Rothwell, Ian Shepherd & Norma Parkes in compiling this article.
 And to Mick Wall for transcribing and formatting my original document over to the website and scanning all the photographs.

 Hi Striders and other interested folks, hope you find all this an informative and enjoyable read.
-35 years since the club was formed and when I look back at everything connected with the club, I realise a book could be produced, may be one day!
+35 years (at the time of writing) since the club was formed and when I look back at everything connected with the club, I realise a book could be produced.
+Maybe one day!

 The following will give an outline of our history.
 Read how the club has developed, see how the foundations were laid, learn about those members whose contribution has been priceless.

-In Sheffield like most of the UK, folks began to be seen at any time of the day and anywhere running or as some folk called jogging.
+In Sheffield, like most of the UK, folks began to be seen at any time of the day and anywhere running or as some folk called it “jogging”.

 The first London Marathon in 1981 was a major catalyst and in 1982 the Sheffield Marathon was resurrected, a race that was once a feature of the Sheffield sporting calendar.
 A social phenomenon had occurred and many were keen to be involved not just as runners, but as suppliers of the kit required and as organisers of the many local races that began to appear.